rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [KRU-1956] J. B. Kruskal (1956), *On the shortest spanning subtree of a graph and the traveling salesman problem*, Proceedings of the American Mathematical Society.
 7: 48–50.

 ..
+[BER-1958] C. Berge (2001), *The theory of graphs*.
+Dover Publications Inc. 2001.
+First published in English by Methuen & Co Ltd., London 1962.
+Translated from a French edition by Dunod, Paris 1958.

+..
 [KEN-1938] M. G. Kendall (1938), *A New Measure of Rank Correlation*.
 Biometrica 30:81–93